directus-labs/guest-authoring/directus-and-iot-sensor-data-with-an-esp32/index.md

   avatar_file_name: "osiheadshot.png"
 ---

----
-title: "Directus and IoT: Sensor Data with an ESP32"
-description: "IoT applications can write data to Directus and have this data visualized through Directus Dashboards.
-This is achieved through the Directus API and an ESP32."
-author:
-  name: "Osinachi Chukwujama"
-  avatar_file_name: "osiheadshot.png"
----

 # Directus and IoT: Sensor Data with an ESP32

 IoT systems will not be complete without connecting to the internet.
 One easy way to connect is through a Wifi module.
 You can purchase an external WiFi Module or use a built-in module in a board like an ESP32.
 So the general idea is to collect data from sensors connected to the ESP32 through GPIO pins and then send it off to a remote server.
 You can spend so much time configuring this server to accept HTTP connections and store data in a data database, or you can use a ready-made that gives you a database and an API like Directus.